Quick Installation Guide

 NOTE

 The script should take a few minutes depending on your VM's capabilities to finish.
-At the end of th installation, you will be shown the following command:
+At the end of the Cluster installation, you will be shown the following command:

 octelium login --domain <DOMAIN> --auth-token <AUTHENTICATION_TOKEN>